Elusive239/CakeDev/SYNTAX.md

 CAKE
 ======
-Cake borrows alot from others, mainly python, ruby, and some bash.
+Cake borrows alot from other languages, mainly python, ruby, and some bash.
 This file will be updated as the language is changed and updated, and some syntax may change.
-Its currently got three main parts: Literals, Statements, and Expressions.

 ## Literals
 Evaluated from expressions, literals are the object representations of different types in Cake.

 ### nil-literal
 The object representation of **'nil'** or **'null'**.
 If an expression is evaluated to no value, it returns nil.
 Statements always evaluate to nil, but may